Post job

 • Step 3: Make a budget

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new business analyst

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

-Before you post your business analyst job, you should take the time to determine what type of worker your business need.
+Before you post your business analyst job, you should take the time to determine what type of worker your business needs.
 While certain jobs definitely require a full-time employee, it's sometimes better to find a business analyst for hire on a part-time basis or as a contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Type Of Business AnalystDescriptionHourly Rate
+Type of Business AnalystDescriptionHourly rate

 Business AnalystA business analyst is someone who analyzes an organization or business domain (real or hypothetical) and documents its business or processes or systems, assessing the business model or its integration with technology.$25-49

 Technical AnalystA technical analyst is responsible for analyzing technical information and aligning it to the business strategies and procedures in meeting project goals.
 Technical analysts monitor technical system errors and provide immediate resolutions to ensure an efficient and smooth flow of operations...
-Show More$28-44
+Show more$28-44

 Developer AnalystA developer analyst is a professional who is responsible for building application requirements and develops database solutions that allow operational efficiency and user-friendly tools.
 Developer analysts are required to develop a detailed definition of business solutions that can include database design, data flow, and transaction processing requirements...
-Show More$30-54
+Show more$30-54

-Common Skills:
+Common skills:

 • Project Management